Beneath God’s outspread wings

 and grant them my deliverance.”

-This psalm’s first thirteen verses declare God’s faithfulness and promise his protection in every possible situation.
+Encouraging believers whose faith has been badly shaken, the psalm’s first thirteen verses declare God’s faithfulness and promise his protection in every possible situation.
 In the last three verses, God himself assures us it’s all true: he offers protection, on-call deliverance, honor, and long life to all who know him and take refuge in him.
 Who could ask for more?

 Some today claim the psalm promises a pain-free life of endless prosperity and protection.
 But does it really?
 God literally protected Daniel from lions and Paul from a deadly viper, but Daniel and Paul clearly didn’t live trouble-free lives.
 Some view these promises as mostly hyperbole, while others think they point to God’s ultimate defeat of evil at the end of time.
 But if so, then what good are they to believers overwhelmed by life’s challenges now?